aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Each signature can also be individually validated by calling **DigitalSignature.is_valid**.
 A signature can return not valid for several reasons, for instance the document has been changed since signing or the certificate has expired.
 Additionally extra details of the signature can also be accessed.
 The code sample below shows how to validate each signature in a document and display basic information about the signature.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Digitally%20signed.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-AccessAndVerifySignature.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-AccessAndVerifySignature.py" >}}

 ## Signing Word Documents